antireaction/antireaction.github.io/README.md

 #  _Against reactionary lies_

-This is a GitHub account mainly for debunking reactionary lies and fearmongering in present politics.
+### This is a GitHub account mainly for debunking reactionary lies and fearmongering.

 - **Queer Rights!
 (EN)**
 > A static Jekyll site for debunking myths, pseudoscience, and irrational fearmongering against queer (=LGBT+) people.